Brian Doyle (baseball): 1978 World Series

 Doyle took the field as a late inning defensive replacement, but for the most part, sat out game one of the World Series with left hander Tommy John pitching.
 He went 1-for-3 in game two, and hitless in four at bats in game three.

 In game five, Doyle went 3-for-5 with two runs scored in the Yankees' 12-2 dismantling of the Dodgers.
 After which, he was featured on the October 23, 1978 cover of Sports Illustrated.

-In game six, Doyle came to bat in the second inning with runners on first and second, and the Yankees trailing 1-0.
+In game six, Doyle came to bat in the second inning with runners on first and second, and the Yankees trailing 1–0.
 He doubled to drive in the first Yankee run.
 It was his first career extra base hit.
 He drove in a second run in the sixth.

 For the 1978 World Series Champion New York Yankees, Doyle batted a team leading .438 with seven hits in sixteen at bats, one double, four runs scored and two RBIs.
 In the post season overall, he had nine hits in 23 at bats.
 Compared to the 1978 regular season, in which he only had ten hits (.192 avg.) and six runs scored with no RBIs.

 He finished second to Bucky Dent in World Series Most Valuable Player Award balloting.
 Batting behind Doyle, the number nine hitter batted .417 with seven RBIs.
 The number eight and nine slots in the Yankees' batting order batted .400 with seven runs scored and nine RBIs.

 Oakland A's

 Regardless of his post season heroics, Doyle saw little action over the remainder of his Yankees career.
 He appeared in 54 games in the 1979 and 1980 seasons combined, and batted .159 with ten RBIs.
 On June 29, 1980, he hit his only career home run off the Cleveland Indians' Len Barker.

 On November 3, 1980, the Yankees traded Stanley and a player to be named later to the Oakland Athletics for pitcher Mike Morgan.
 The Yankees sent Doyle to the A's to complete the deal, but Commissioner of Baseball Bowie Kuhn voided the transfer because Doyle was assigned to the Columbus Clippers at the time.
 On December 8, the A's selected Doyle in the Rule 5 draft.

 He began the 1981 season in a lefty/righty platoon with Shooty Babitt at second base before being sidelined for three weeks by a hamstring injury seven games into the season.
 He returned in early May, and was batting only .125 on the season when Toronto Blue Jays designated hitter Otto Velez separated Doyle's shoulder attempting to break up a double play.
-He played 21 games in triple A, but never returned tot the majors.
+He played 21 games in triple A, but never returned to the majors.
 He split the 1982 season between the Blue Jays' and Indians' International League affiliates before going into coaching for 1983.